aws/aws-sdk-js/README.md

 [bug reports](https://github.com/aws/aws-sdk-js/issues/new?assignees=&labels=bug%2C+needs-triage&template=---bug-report.md&title=),
 [feature requests](https://github.com/aws/aws-sdk-js/issues/new?assignees=&labels=feature-request&template=---feature-request.md&title=)
 or [guidance](https://github.com/aws/aws-sdk-js/issues/new?assignees=&labels=guidance%2C+needs-triage&template=---questions---help.md&title=).
-You may also find help on community resources such as [StackOverFlow](https://stackoverflow.com/questions/tagged/aws-sdk-js) with the tag #aws-sdk-js or If you have a support plan with [AWS Support](https://aws.amazon.com/premiumsupport/), you can also create a new support case.
+You may also find help on community resources such as [StackOverFlow](https://stackoverflow.com/questions/tagged/aws-sdk-js) with the tag #aws-sdk-js.
+If you have a support plan with [AWS Support](https://aws.amazon.com/premiumsupport/), you can also create a new support case.

 Please make sure to check out our resources too before opening an issue:
 * Our [Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/welcome.html) and [API reference](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/)